jimpil/jedi-time/README.md

 My (potentially incomplete) understanding is that the `nav->` functionality only makes sense for keys that are present in the map, and therefore visible on the right hand side.
-Keys that don't exist (e.g. `:format`) still navigate to the corresponding thing, but any such key will always feel somewhat magical in the context of REBL (as they cannot be seen anywhere).
+Keys that don't exist (e.g. `:format`) still navigate to the corresponding thing, but any such key will always feel somewhat magical in the context of REBL (as it cannot be seen anywhere).

 ## Tips and tricks